OrderLab/linux-dev-bootcamp/README.md

 ## Virtual Machine Dev Environment

-Recommended to use either QEMU or KVM managed by `libvirt`.
+Recommended to use either raw QEMU or KVM managed by `libvirt`.

 ### Choice 1: QEMU